grafana/beyla/docs/sources/agent-vs-direct/index.md

 You can download the whole [example configuration file](./instrumenter-config.yml), which we will explain in the rest of this section.

-First, you will need to specify the executbale to instrument.
+First, you will need to specify the executable to instrument.
 If, for example, the service executable is a process that opens the port `443`, you can use the `open_port` property in the `ebpf` section of the YAML document: